Polycystic Ovary Syndrome

 Both girls and guys produce sex hormones, but in different amounts.
-In girls, the ovaries produce the hormones estrogen and progesterone, and also androgens.
-These hormones regulate a girl's menstrual cycle and ovulation, when the egg is released.
-Even though androgens are sometimes referred to as "male hormones," every female produces them.
-In girls with PCOS, the ovaries produce higher than normal amounts of androgens, and this can interfere with egg development and release.
-Sometimes instead of the eggs maturing, cysts, which are little sacs filled with liquid, develop.
-Instead of an egg being released during ovulation, like during a normal menstrual cycle, the cysts build up in the ovaries and may become enlarged.
-Because girls with PCOS are not ovulating or releasing an egg each month, it's common for them to have irregular or missed periods.
+In girls, the ovaries make the hormones estrogen and progesterone, and also androgens.
+These hormones regulate a girl's menstrual cycle and ovulation (when the egg is released).
+Androgens are sometimes called "male hormones," but the female body also makes them.
+In girls with PCOS, the ovaries make higher than normal amounts of androgens.

+The higher amounts of androgens that happen in PCOS can interfere with egg development and release.
+Instead of the eggs maturing, sometimes cysts (little sacs filled with liquid) develop.
+Then, instead of an egg being released during ovulation as in a normal period, the cysts build up in the ovaries.
+Polycystic ovaries can become enlarged.
+Girls with PCOS are not ovulating or releasing an egg each month, so many have irregular or missed periods.

-What Are the Signs and Symptoms?
+What Are the Signs of Polycystic Ovary Syndrome?

-A key sign of PCOS is irregular or missed periods because the effects of the condition on the ovaries can make a girl stop ovulating.
-However, because it can take up to 2 years after her first period for a girl's menstrual cycle to become regular, it can be hard to recognize missed periods as a sign of PCOS.
+A key sign of PCOS is irregular periods or missed periods.
+The effects of PCOS on the ovaries can make a girl stop ovulating.
+But because it can take up to 2 years after a first period for any girl's menstrual cycle to become regular, it can be hard to recognize missed periods as a sign of PCOS.

 - weight gain, obesity, or difficulty maintaining a normal weight, especially when the extra weight is concentrated around the waist